 Infanta Alicia, Duchess of Calabria, a niece of Empress Zita of Austria, aunt of King Juan Carlos of Spain & the oldest member of the Spanish Royal Family died earlier this week aged 99.
 In her honour, we will feature one of her grandest tiaras, the Chaumet Calabria Sapphire Tiara.

-Though she probably wore it numerous times, Infanta Alicia, Duchess of Calabria, was only pictured in her Chaumet Sapphire Tiara and its parure in an Official Portrait once in the 1950s, probably taken in her husband’s role as Head of the House of Bourbon-Two Sicilies.
+Infanta Alicia, Duchess of Calabria pictured in her Chaumet Sapphire Tiara and its parure a couple of times in the 1950s, especially for portraits taken in her husband’s role as Head of the House of Bourbon-Two Sicilies.
+The Infanta also wore pieces of the Parure at the Wedding of King Juan Carlos and Queen Sofia in 1962.

 Similarly, Infanta Alicia’s daughter-in-law and successor, Princess Anne of Orleans, wore the Chaumet Calabria Sapphire Tiara in an Official Portrait, taken in the 1960s, after her husband’s succession to the Dukedom of Calabria and taking over the Headship of the House of Bourbon-Two Sicilies.

-The Art Deco Chaumet Calabria Sapphire Tiara and its parure were auctioned off at Christies Geneva in 1982.
+The Art Deco Chaumet Calabria Sapphire Tiara and its parure were given to one of Infanta Alicia’s daughters, and were auctioned off at Christies Geneva in 1982.
 (RJWMB) Though images of the tiara are frequently seen on the internet, there is no information about its current whereabouts.

 For more information, check out: